publiccodenet/brand/README.md

 # Brand

-Brand assets and design components for the Foundation For Public Code
+Brand philosophy, assets and design components for the Foundation For Public Code.

 ## Assets